 What is it about the way our brains work.
 Odd numbers force the eyes to move around the grouping.
 And, this forced movement is the heart of visual interest.
 For this reason, something paired in three is more memorable and appealing than something paired in even number groupings.
 Now let us look at how the rule of three can be implemented in our house decor.that make them so appealing?
 It is just the

 Ambiance refers to the character, tone, and atmosphere of an environment.
 A standard equation works best while choosing colors for your room to create a good ambiance – 60,30,10.
 60% is the main room color in this ratio, 30% is the secondary color, and 10% is the accent.
 If you follow this rule of three, you are guaranteed to achieve a welcoming and well-designed room.

 Light Fixtures of the Room

 The rule of three isn’t an exception when it comes to lighting.
 This doesn’t mean that a room should have only three lights.
 It means that a room should have three different types of lighting.
 A room must have an overhead light, numerous lamps on side tables, and accent lights such as track, picture, or under-cabinet lighting.
-All of these lighting together combine to create a nice warm ambiance.
+All of these lighting together a nice warm ambiance.

 Try other odd combinations.